Engee documentation

 Types in Julia

-• Concrete type: primitive or composite type
+• Specific type: primitive or composite type

-• Source types: a type whose definition is contained in Julia Base or in the Julia standard library
+• Source types: A type whose definition is contained in Julia Base or in the Julia standard library

 In [ ]: